Patient Education, Communication, and Adverse Event Reporting

 - Provide a v-safe information sheet (below) to patients at the time of vaccination, and encourage them to enrolland fill out the surveys when prompted to do so.

 - Key messages and FAQs for v-safe

-- V-safe is now available in the following langauges (New!):
+- V-safe is now available in the following languages (New!):

 - V-safe website in the above-mentioned languages

 - V-safe information sheet in the above-mentioned languages